Hoopa-afk/Karson-B-s-Programming-Final/README.md

 ---

 # 🐹Tamagotchi Friend
-A virtual pet game built with Pygame where you care for your pet by feeding, cleaning, and playing with it.
+A virtual pet game built with Pygame where you care for your pet by feeding, cleaning, and playing with it!
 Watch it grow, monitor its mood, and don’t forget to clean up its poop!
 Seriously, it's gross.

 ---